mdarsal23/mdarsal.github.io/README.md

 Hello, I am Md Arsal Asif, a sophomore at IIT Kanpur.

 I just wanted to make a github page.
-Since I didn't really decide what to do next here are some good cinema recommendations from my side :)
+Since I didn't really decide what to do next here are some good cinema recommendations from my side :) (these are the films that I've watched over the years and liked it)

 ## **Movies**
 ### Romcom : NOT IN ORDER (except the first three)